kubb-labs/kubb/docs/getting-started/configure.md

 | Required: | `false`                 |

-An array of Kubb plugins that will be used in the generation.
-Each plugin may include additional configurable options(defined in the plugin itself).
-If a plugin depends on another plugin, an error will be returned if the required dependency is missing.
-See pre for more details.
+An array of Kubb plugins used for generation.
+Each plugin may have additional configurable options (defined within the plugin itself).
+If a plugin relies on another plugin, an error will occur if the required dependency is missing.
+Refer to “pre” for more details.
 How to use and set up plugins, see [plugins](/knowledge-base/plugins/).

 ```typescript [kubb.config.ts]